Welcome

 4kUHD/Movie Review: Shazam

-In the movie, 14-year old Billy is played by Asher Angel and Shazam/adult/superhero Billy is played by Zachary Levi, who was best known for the underrated series Chuck.
-Billy is a kid who bounces in and out of various foster homes after running away from them trying to track down his mother who he has not seen since getting lost at a carnival when he was a little kid.
-He ends up getting his powers from the Wizard Shazam played by Djimon Honsou who is looking for a champion who is pure of heart to inherit his powers to battle the embodiments of the Seven Deadly Sins and their champion Doctor Sivana, played by Mark Strong.
-The rest of the cast is comprised of child and adult actors including Jack Grazer, Grace Fullerton, Marla Milans, Adam Brody, Faithe Herman, Ian Chen, Cooper Andrews, Michelle Borth, Jovan Armand, Ross Butler, Meagan Good, DJ Cotrona, and John Glover.
-Of the supporting cast, Borth, Brody, Good, and Glover are probably the most recognizable.
+In the story, Shazam is a superhero with powers similar to Superman.
+He is actually a kid named Billy Batson (played by Asher Angel) who is given powers by a Wizard (Hounsou) that allows him to become a superhero with powers when he says the word Shazam, which transforms him into an adult wearing a super-suit with a huge lightning bolt on his chest.
+Billy is a kid who bounces in and out of various foster homes after running away from them, trying to track down his mother, whom he has not seen since getting lost at a carnival when he was a little kid.
+Hounsou's version of the Wizard Shazam is looking for a champion who is pure of heart to inherit his powers to battle the embodiments of the Seven Deadly Sins and their champion, Doctor Sivana, played by Mark Strong.
 I will not say what roles the supporting cast plays because it would spoil the end of the movie, but all of the actors do a great job with their characters.

 The movie is really an origin story with Billy trying to figure out his superhero powers.
-Levi does a great job of playing a 14-year old kid stuck in an adult's body, and you get that he would be a kid not necessarily being a serious hero when he gets these cool powers.
+Levi does a great job of playing a 14-year-old kid stuck in an adult's body, and you get that he would be a kid, not necessarily being a serious hero, when he gets these cool powers.
 Mark Strong did a great job as the bad guy and really played a great villain.
-The movie really seems to be what DC wanted for its movies, as a mix of action, and comedy with a dash of seriousness mixed in.
+The movie really seems to be what DC wanted for its movies, as a mix of action and comedy with a dash of seriousness mixed in.
 It feels a lot more like a Marvel movie than the other "Snyderverse" movies.

 No comments: